gchure/phd/src/chapter_07/section_03_DNA_epRA_inference.md

-## Bayesian Parameter Estimation For DNA Binding Mutants
+## Bayesian Parameter Estimation for DNA Binding Mutants

 In this section, we outline the statistical model used in this work to estimate the DNA binding energy for a given mutation in the DNA binding